Nwabisa-Mawu/NWAMAW034_FTC2301_GroupB_NwabisaMawu_IWA/IWA_01/Readme.md

-checklist:
-technologies
-name
-reference links
-image
-description of project then reference github syntax cheatsheet

-type: webapp counter that reset and subtract and add
+Nwabisa Mawu ITW_01: Tally counter web app

+This is project one of the IWA module.
+It is a counter web app that has a max of 10 and min of -10.
+It was built using HTML, CSS and JavaScript